 Although I was nervous, I soon found myself enamored by the students.
 I resolved to watch their world as an observer and found myself starring at them because they were so beautiful, their eyes were so clear.
 As the class continued through the afternoon, I began to realize that early childhood education is just as serious as higher education and that the activities and conversations going on in this classroom are just as important to the students’ futures as the dialogues in my classroom are to my future.
+And that is when I found the importance of workers needing to go on specific courses to help them with their Career in childcare.
 These students need positive reinforcement and encouragement to pursue their ideas, and if their epiphanies are nurtured, their thinking can be expanded even further.

 On Pine Ridge Reservation, one of the most challenging communities in the country, the future and success of the tribe depends upon the education of its young students.
 The students in the classroom I observed have the capacity to grow up to lead and enact change on their reservation.
 Despite the hardships projected on these students living on a reservation and the identity struggles that come with being American Indian, they are genuinely joyful throughout the entire day.